eduardocasino/vmsmount/readme.txt

  * Jason Hood/Henrik Haftmann for the unicode translation tables in DOSLFN.
 Jason again for SHSUCDX, it's source code has been very helpful.

+ * Bernd Blaauw for his incredibly useful feedback and Dutch translation

  * And, of course, Pat Villani for the FreeDOS kernel.